 How Much Money Should I Put in My Rainy Day Fund?

-One ballpark figure for a rainy day fund is to have at least $1,000 saved since that can be a reasonable amount to help cover unexpected costs.
+As mentioned, a ballpark figure for a rainy day fund could be to have between $500 and $2,500 saved.
+That can be a reasonable amount to help cover unexpected costs.

 How much you’ll want to set aside in your fund, however, is highly individual and will depend on your financial situation and potential upcoming expenses.

-One way to figure out a target amount for your rainy day fund is to create a list of some possible rainy day expenses that could come up.
+One way to figure out a target amount for your rainy day money is to create a list of some possible rainy day expenses that could come up.

 If you’d like guidance for your unique situation, consider paying the cost of a financial advisor for a bit of advice.
 They can look at your current finances and help you create an excellent savings plan.
 They can also help decide how much money to put in a rainy day or emergency fund.